-Finding the best beach in Thailand can be a hard job.
-With so many beautiful places in the Land of Smiles you will have to spend months on a Thailand island hopping adventure to find the best beach.
-But those who go around will for sure find a place to their likings.
-Around Krabi there are many islands, but may be the best beach in Krabi is not even located on an island...
+Finding the best beach when you travel to Thailand can be a hard job.
+With so many amazing places to visit in Thailand you will have to spend several weeks island hopping in Thailand to find the best beach.
+But those who go around the islands and the main land will for sure find a beach to their likings.
+Around Krabi there are many islands, but some of the best beaches in Krabi are not even located on an island...

 Best beach in Thailand

 I have been around the country many times, but who am I to tell you what is the best beach in Thailand?
-I can tell you about my favorite places in Thailand, but all beaches have their own charm and therefore it is impossible to tell you where to go to find the best beach in Thailand.
+I will tell you about my favorite places in Thailand, but all beaches have their own charm and therefore it is impossible to tell you where to go to find the best beach in Thailand.
 Since I have spent a lot of time in Koh Tao, there are definitely a couple beaches from Koh Tao that make it to my top 10.
-But here in Krabi there are just as charming beaches to be found.
+But here in Krabi there are also some amazing beaches to be found.

 The best beach in Krabi

 There are 3 popular beaches and all of them are different.
-Tonsai Beach, Railay Beach and Ao Nang Beach are those places people come to Thailand for.
-Their unique setting surrounded by mile high limestone cliffs make these places extremely popular for photography.
-A traditional Thai longtail boats will make the picture complete.
+Tonsai Beach, Railay Beach and Ao Nang Beach.
+These are places you will see on postcards and people travel to Thailand for.
+Their unique setting surrounded by mile high limestone cliffs make these Krabi beaches extremely popular for photography.
+A traditional Thai longtail boat will make the picture complete.

 Although Tonsai Beach is located on the mainland in the Krabi province it is only accessible by boat.
 Its surrounding limestone cliffs cuts it off from civilisation and therefore can only be reached by boat.
 The first time I visited Tonsai Beach I ended up there coincidentally as I got off at the wrong beach during an island hopping trip, but I straight away fell in love.
 It seems like life has stood still on this beach.
 Where are all the tourists?
 Why are there only a handful people around here?
 It was very surprising to see that there were probably only like 25 people around.
 There was a little bar where I ordered a banana shake and I plunged in a beanbag.
 There were some youngsters reading a book in the shade, and I would say a little bit more of a hippie crowd smoking some funny cigarettes and trying to balance on a rope!
 Tonsai was laid-back as hell, for me may be the best beach in Krabi to chill out.
 If you are looking for a peaceful place to read your book this is definitely the beach you are looking for! :)